Download high-resolution image (4.8 MB, JPEG)

 - PRIMECorp Board of Directors

 The Mayor’s major public policy initiatives have played a significant role in attracting investment and creating jobs.
 Under her leadership, Surrey has achieved one of the lowest tax rates in Canada.
-As a result, the City of Surrey was named the best place in B.C. to invest, and the 4th best city in Canada, by the Real Estate Investment Network.
+As a result, the City of Surrey was named the best place in B.C. to invest, and the 4th best city in Canada, by the Real Estate Investment Network 4 years in a row.

 She has spearheaded several key strategies including the Economic Investment Action Plan and the Build Surrey Program, which is the largest construction and investment program in the city’s history.
 Other important initiatives include: